Lehigh River Media Day

 In part, that’s due to the guided aspect of Whitewater Challengers rafting adventures.
-It’s also the result of a really impeccable safety record spanning more than three decades, and more than 16 million miles of guided whitewater rafting trips.
+It’s also the result of a really impeccable safety record spanning more than four decades, and more than 16 million miles of guided whitewater rafting trips.
 (If you lined up, end-to-end, all the river miles traveled by Challengers’ rafting guests since 1975, it would stretch from the earth to the moon … and back again … more than 32 times!)
 “Safety is at the center of everything we do here,” says Powley.
 “And the result of that has been very rewarding.”

 Whitewater Challengers is licensed and regulated by the Pennsylvania Bureau of State Parks, which sets extensive safety standards for the whitewater rafting operation.
 But as Powley is fond of pointing out, Challengers rafting guides are trained well beyond the state’s mandated standards.
 The outfitter adds that in a recent safety survey of recreation activities, guided whitewater rafting trips ranked extremely high on the safety list, above many sports and activities generally regarded as mainstream and “safe.”